kkipngenokoech/MathsRequiredForAI/machinelearning.md

 if the desired output is to be discrete and of a class number, then it is called `classification`

 if the desired output is to be continuous then it is called `regression`

+## SPLITTING DATA

+you need to split the high level data into:

+1. Training data
+   1. training data
+   2. evaluation data
+2. test data

+### TECHNIQUES OF DIVING TRAINING DATA

+While selecting the validation set out of the training set, we can take either a fixed validation set or randomly take out few examples from the training set in each training iteration and use these examples as validation.

+The latter technique is called **cross-validation**

+#### cross-validation techniques

+##### **k-fold cross validation**

+Training samples are randomly partitioned into k equal-sized sets.
+In an iteration of training, one set is selected as validation set and remaining k-1 sets are considered for training.

+This is repeated k times where a set is considered as validation set only one. here you continue changing the validation data over the iteration.